 - Gluten-free bunnies with a plant-based (nut-free) yogurt and fruit.

 - Cereal with blueberries and oat milk

 Vegan Kid-friendly Lunches: 12:00 pm

 Lunchtime is my favorite!
 I pick the little man up and we get to enjoy a nice lunch together.
 I enjoy this time together and take this opportunity to help reinforce good eating habits.
 I always make sure to sit with my children and eat at mealtimes.
 They can observe what I am eating and trying and we are creating a positive and social environment surrounding mealtimes.

 Below is a list of some easy vegan kid recipes.

-- Scrambled tofu with quinoa and steamed broccoli
+- Easy 20 minute tofu scramble with quinoa and steamed broccoli

 - Leftover family bolognese with sliced cucumbers